hapax/hapax.github.io/assets/bloch.md

 #### The Hopf fibration

-To understand this curious mismatch, let's introduce the Hopf fibration in its full glory.
+To understand this curious mismatch, let's define the Hopf fibration in its full glory.
 To start off with, we define a couple of useful functions.
 First, for $(\alpha,\beta)  \in \mathbb{S}^3$, define the circle map